Homes for Ukraine – information for sponsors

 As the safety of you and the person(s) you are sponsoring is of primary importance, there are a number of safeguarding checks.
 For the Homes for Ukraine scheme, this will include enhanced Access NI checks and a home visit.

-A visa or permission to travel letter will be required to travel here and this will be subject to satisfactory checks on both the sponsor and the sponsored individual/ family.
+A visa or Permission to Travel letter (PTT) will be needed to travel here and will depend on satisfactory checks on both the sponsor and the sponsored individual/ family.

-As part of that process the equivalent of a standard Access NI check will be carried out before a authorisation to travel is issued.
+As part of that process, the equal standard of an Access NI check will be carried out before authorisation to travel is issued.

-Barnardo's and Extern are carrying out the home visits on behalf of government and will contact you in advance to make the arrangements for the home visit to take place.
+Barnardo's and Extern are carrying out the home visits on behalf of government and will contact you beforehand to make the arrangements for the home visit to take place.
 Do not contact Barnardo’s, Extern or the Department for Communities before they have communicated with you.

-Sponsors and all adults in sponsors’ households will also be subject to initial Police National Computer (PNC), criminal records and Warnings Index checks by the Home Office.
+Sponsors and all adults in sponsors’ households will also need initial Police National Computer (PNC), criminal records and Warnings Index checks by the Home Office.

 You and those in your household may need to give written consent for some of the checks being carried out and this will be advised at the home visit.

-It is important that you co-operate where required, recognising that they are in the interests of everyone’s safety.
+It is important that you co-operate where needed, recognising that they are in the interests of everyone’s safety.

 Accommodation